todogroup/ospology/ospo-book/content/en/02-chapter.md

 - Step three: With the output from these 1:1 conversations, define concrete motivators and map them into areas within the organization where open source brings value
 - Step four: make a second division that categorizes each of these motivators on the different stages within the open source involvement model

-This is an example of the value of activity from participation to leadership stage that an OSPO from a corporation can elaborate on by following these steps:
+This is an example of the value of activity from participation to the leadership stage that an OSPO from a corporation can elaborate on by following these steps:

 <img width="942" alt="activityparticipationcategorization" src="https://user-images.githubusercontent.com/43671777/232468402-bb4a4d49-a6d6-4c74-8d21-88c6be3c2c13.png">